simbakowo/CostSensitiveClassification/README.txt

-12. Credit Card Fraud Detection Dataset
+Credit Card Fraud Detection Dataset

-THIS IS A COST-SENSITIVE CLASSIFICATION PROBLEM
+NOTE: The dataset 'creditcard.csv' was too large to be committed, but it can be found on Kaggle THIS IS A COST-SENSITIVE CLASSIFICATION PROBLEM

 The dataset contains transactions made by credit cards, they are labeled as